google/webbundle/README.md

 - [ ] Split this crate into several crates:
   - [x] `webbundle`: Core library
   - [x] `webbundle-cli`: CLI, like a `tar` command
-  - [ ] `webbundle-ffi`: Foreign function interface for C or C++ program, like a chromium
+  - [x] `webbundle-ffi`: Foreign function interface for C or C++ program, like a chromium
   - [x] `webbundle-server`: Experimental http server which can assemble and serve a webbundle dynamically, based on request parameters
+  - [ ] `webbundle-wasm`: WebAssembly binding

 ## Contributing